pmorie/node-documentation/README.writing_cartridges.md

 ##### Description

-The `setup` script is responsible for creating and/or configuring the files that were copied from the cartridge repository into the gear's directory.
+The `setup` script is responsible for creating and/or configuring the files that were copied from the cartridge library into the gear's directory.
 If you have used ERB templates for software configuration this is where you would processes those files.
 An example would be PHP's php.ini file: